Mian Abdul Rashid

-Education
+Early life and education

 He was born on 29 June 1889 in a well-known Arain family, namely Mian family of Baghbanpura of Lahore.
 He received his early education at Central Model School in Lahore, and got his B.A. from Forman Christian College, also in Lahore, and a Tripos and Masters from Christ's College, Cambridge University in 1912.

 In 1913, he was called to the Bar from the Middle Temple, London.

 Law career

 He started practising law at Multan and later shifted to Lahore in 1913 where he joined the chambers of Mian Muhammad Shafi.
 He was then appointed Assistant Legal Remembrancer.
-In the summer of 1923, he was appointed acting judge of Lahore High Court on recommendation of Shadi Lal, who was then Chief Justice of the said court.
+In the summer of 1923, he was appointed acting judge of Lahore High Court on recommendation of Sir Shadi Lal, who was then Chief Justice of the said court.
 From 1927 to 1931, he officiated as Government of Punjab's Advocate.
 He was appointed Judge, Lahore High Court in 1933.
-In 1946, he was made Chief Justice of Judicature at Lahore, and was knighted in that year's Birthday Honours list.
+In 1946, he was made Chief Justice of Judicature at Lahore, and was knighted in the 1946 Birthday Honours list.